HewlettPackard/oneview-python-samples/convertto_python_scripts/readme.md

 # Generate python scripts from OneView

-convertto_python_scripts.py is a python script that generates python code to configure new OneView instances.
+convertto_pyscripts.py is a python script that generates python code to configure new OneView instances.
 The script queries an existing OV instance (called 'Master') and based on resources and attributes configured in this instance, it will create scripts that call OV python SDK.
-Those scripts can then run against new OV instance to re-create the environment.
+Those scripts can then run against new OV instance to create a new environment.

 There are two categories of scripts
    * OV resources - those scripts are used to create OV resources including